MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxcircuit/nf-acxcircuit-acxcircuitinitfree.md

 ## -description

-The AcxCircuitInitFree function frees the circuit initialization object and the TBD??? associated with the circuit.
+The **AcxCircuitInitFree** function deletes the circuit initialization object that was associated with a circuit.

 ## -parameters